qmacro/qmacro.github.io/_posts/2021-01-26-columnar-layout-with-awk.markdown

 Noting that `printf` won't print a newline unless it's explicitly given (as `\n`), this works well because then the consecutive fields are printed on the same line.
 Line 46 takes care of printing a newline when all the fields are output for that record.

 And that's it.
 As the tagline for this blog says, I reserve the right to be wrong.
-I'm not a proficient Awk scripter, but this works for me.
+I'm not a proficient AWK scripter, but this works for me.

 Happy scripting!